 Now, is amazing content enough?
 No!
-If Google has issues viewing your site (remember, Google is a bot that just reads code; it does not see what we see), then you are going to have issues ranking.
+If Google has issues viewing your site (remember, Google is a bot that reads code; it does not see what we see), you will have issues ranking.

 You want to make sure that your site is indexable (you can use your robot.txt to tell Google what pages you want it to crawl and which ones you don't), Google can crawl your site properly, and you have a proper sitemap with all your important pages.

-It is a very good idea to use the Google Search Console to upload your sitemap and to see if they are having any issues crawling your site.
+It is an excellent idea to use the Google Search Console to upload your sitemap and see if they are having any issues crawling your site.

 Good internal linking on your website is also something you should keep in mind.
 Important pages should be found in the menu and link from one page to another.
 This can go back to user experience (it is so annoying when you can't navigate a site properly!), but it also helps Google understand which pages are important and which aren't.

-Of course, SEMrush's Site Audit tool dives into all the type of site errors you may have that could affect your rankings.
-It is important to regularly check your site to make sure there are no new site issues coming up.
+Of course, SEMrush's Site Audit tool dives into all the types of site errors you may have that could affect your rankings.
+It is important to regularly check your site to ensure no new site issues are coming up.

-Most of the black hat techniques I am going to go over no longer work, and doing them will only hurt your chances of getting ranked.
+Most of the black hat techniques I will go over no longer work, and doing them will only hurt your chances of getting ranked.
 But it is good to know what not to do at times too, so let's go over them.

-Hidden text - Ok, we know that if we mention certain words, this can help with rankings.
-But don't think you are tricking Google by making the text of certain words match the background of the website.
+Hidden text - Don't think you are tricking Google by making the text of certain words match the background of the website.
 In the distant past, this worked.
 People couldn't see the ugly, clunky text, but Google could and would rank these sites.
 But Google quickly caught on.

 Cloaking - This is when websites have the HTML that shows up for the visitor, and the HTML that shows up for the Google bot, differ.
-It worked for awhile because some sites, like those that used Flash, needed to show search engines what was on the website.
-(The main reason Flash died as a way to build websites is because search engines couldn't view it properly).
+It worked for a while because some sites needed to show search engines what was on the website.

 Purchasing Links - People are still selling this.
 'Buy X amount of links for X dollars!'
 Don't do it.
-Most likely the links aren't good quality, and if you are a newbie, you are more likely to waste your money then help your rankings!
+Most likely, the links aren't good quality, and if you are a newbie, you are more likely to waste your money than help your rankings!

-Negative SEO - Ok, this isn't a black hat technique per say, but it belongs in the same category.
-So you may be thinking to yourself "Well, what if I buy some bad links for my competitor?
+Negative SEO - Ok, this isn't a black hat technique per se, but it belongs in the same category.
+So you may be thinking to yourself, "Well, what if I buy some bad links for my competitor?
 That will surely hurt their ranking, which by default will help me, right?".
 No. Again, you are just wasting your money and time (and being quite mean, too!).

 At first, Google started punishing people with a bad backlink profile.
-And then some mean people thought "Oh, I'll just buy crappy links for my competitor's to hurt them".
+And then some mean people thought, "Oh, I'll just buy crappy links for my competitors to hurt them."
 Now Google usually ignores bad links, and even if they don't, people can disavow a link they think is hurting their rankings.
-Did I mention that negative SEO is just mean?
+Did I mention that negative SEO is mean?
 Don't be mean!

 These are the most common black hat techniques.
 While some of these worked in the past, and some may still work today if you know what you are doing, I really don't recommend doing it.